 Cryoprecipitate and platelets must be stored at room temperature.
 If cryo and platelets are not immediately given, immediately return products (cryoprecipitate and platelets) to Blood Bank for safe storage and possible reissue. - 8.
 Communication that bleeding has subsided/stabilized or patient has expired, is imperative.
 The Blood Bank will then slow or stop the component preparation process. - 9.
 Immediately return all unused blood components to the Blood Bank. - 12.
 If there is any reason to suspect that transfusion aggravated the original problem or contributed to a death or complication, notify the Blood Bank pathologist and follow the Blood Transfusion Reaction protocol. - 13.
-Consider administering Tranexamic acid TXA (1 g IV over 10 min, then 1 g IV over 8 hrs) if: - Activation of massive transfusion protocol - Adult trauma patient with hemorrhagic shock
+Consider administering Tranexamic acid TXA (2 grams IV over 10 minutes, or 1 g IV over 8 hour if 1 g IV initial dose given prior to arrival) if: - Activation of massive transfusion protocol

-- Known fibrinolysis by Rotem - Only administer TXA if less than 3 hours from time of injury
+- Adult trauma patient with hemorrhagic shock - Known fibrinolysis by Rotem - Only administer TXA if less than 3 hours from time of injury